Skip to content

 Travese No Traverse

-The shade according to power option only works with Grayscale with Image Mode or Power Scaling with Fill Mode
+This option only works with Grayscale with Image mode or Power Scaling with Fill mode.

 No Shade Shade